rabuitendijk/Isomorph-core-tri/README.md

 	- In map editor the mouse hover gost sprite does not properly update its sprite when map rotatating.

+	- Atlas padding is to large causing 14 instead of 15 tiles per row

 IN LATER UPDATES: